untitled-llc/untitled-docs/docs/esquire/ads-metrics/facebook.md

 ### [**combine_esquire_datalake_folders**](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions/combine_esquire_datalake_folders?tab=configuration)

-Since this function is used for other parts in the ads metric automation, the below only explains the parts that pertain to the Facebook Ads metrics automation.
+Since this function is used for other parts in the ads metric automation, the descriptions below only explains the parts that pertain to the Facebook Ads metrics automation.

 **Trigger** - S3 ObjectCreatedByPut & S3 ObjectCreatedByCompleteMultipartUpload in the path: *esquire-datalake/*